lovett/medley/README.md

 Medley is build on the CherryPy framework.

-## Setup
+## Development Setup

-Medley targets the current version of Python 3 in Raspbian, currently 3.7.
+Medley targets the current version of Python 3 in Debian stable, currently 3.7.
 Setup is driven by `make`.

 ```sh